skip to main content

 Internet cost and annual contracts

 Depending on your internet plan, you may be required to sign an annual commitment with your provider.
 This means you’ll have a contract that renews every year.
-To cancel your service early, you’ll need to pay early termination fees (ETFs)—usually $10 to $12 for each month you have left on your bill.
+To cancel your service early, you’ll need to pay early termination fees (ETFs)—usually $10 to $12 for each month you have left on your contract.

 Annual contracts probably won’t be a big deal for you if you’ve been with the same provider for a long time and haven’t had any issues.
 But they can be really inconvenient if you move around a lot or have a provider that delivers subpar service.